Mastering Concept-Based Teaching Elsevier eBook on VitalSource (Retail Access Card), 2nd Edition

 Elsevier eBook on VitalSource - Access Card

-Get all the strategies and guidance you need successfully implement conceptual learning with Mastering Concept-Based Teaching, 2nd Edition.
-Written specifically for nursing faculty, renowned educators Dr. Jean Foret Giddens, Dr. Linda Caputi, and Dr. Beth Rodgers walk you through the background and benefits of using a concept-based learning approach; how to plan, develop, and deliver an effective concept-based course; and how to improve and evaluate student learning with concepts.
+Get all the strategies and guidance you need successfully bring concepts into your nursing program with Mastering Concept-Based Teaching, 2nd Edition.
+Written specifically for nursing faculty, renowned educators Dr. Jean Foret Giddens, Dr. Linda Caputi, and Dr. Beth Rodgers walk you through the background and benefits of using a concept-based learning approach; how to plan, develop, and deliver an effective concept-based curriculum; and how to improve and evaluate student learning with concepts.
 This new second edition also features two new chapters — one on how to conduct concept-based clinical experiences and another chapter on the future of concept-based interprofessional learning.
 You’ll also find updated content, more of the highly helpful Misconceptions and Clarifications boxes, and a more streamlined design with added color and larger type.
-So whether you’re teaching in an LPN, ADN, BSN, or MSN program, this insightful book is here to ensure a smooth execution concept-based teaching.
+So whether you’re in an LPN, ADN, BSN, or MSN program, this insightful book is here to ensure a smooth and successful transition to concept-based teaching.

 - Framework for developing a concept-based curriculum provides guidance throughout the general steps associated with developing a CBC.